Back to Home

 2

-Tune your 6th (lowest) string down to B1.
-This is a significant drop from standard E2 — pluck the string and lower the pitch steadily.
+Tune the 6th string down from E2 to B1.
+This is a significant drop, so lower the pitch steadily and let the string settle.

 3

-Tune your 5th string down to F#2.
-Compare it with the 6th string — fretting the 6th string at the 7th fret should produce the same note.
+Tune the 5th string down from A2 to F#2.
+Compare it with the 6th string: fretting the 6th string at the 7th fret should produce the same note.

 4

-Tune your 4th string down to B2.
-This should be exactly one octave above your 6th string.
+Tune the 4th string down from D3 to B2.
+This should be exactly one octave above the open 6th string.

 5

-Tune your 3rd string down to E3, your 2nd string down to G#3, and your 1st string down to C#4.
+Tune the 3rd string down from G3 to E3, the 2nd string down from B3 to G#3, and the 1st string down from E4 to C#4.

 6